mdabir1203/HashGuard/Readme.md

 **Security:** Protects passwords from being easily deciphered if the data is breached.
 **Salting:** Adds an additional layer of security by appending a random string to the password before hashing.
 **Iteration Count:** Increases the complexity and time required to brute-force the hash.

+### Question for Thought

+1. How to securely hash a password?

+2. How to verify a password against a stored hash?

+3. How to handle random number generation securely?

+4. How to ensure non-zero iteration count?